Dheuster/AFT-FO4Edition/readme.txt

          to spawn another one.

   B. AFT Activator : Follower Mode

-     We start follower mod by placing the cross hair on someone who is already following us (or managed and told to stay put somewhere) and activate the AFT Activator.
-The following Menu will appear:
+     We start follower mod by placing the cross hair on someone who is already following us (and activate the AFT Activator.
+The following Menu will
+     appear:

          ----------------------
          [FOLLOWER NAME]:
          ----------------------